Coconut Palm Sugar Fair Trade & Organic

-Aliet Green Organic Coconut Palm Sugar, also known as Organic Coconut Blossom Sugar, is a natural sweetener originally made from the sugary sap (Neera/Toddy) harvested from the blossom of the Cocos nucifera Palm.
+Aliet Green Coconut Palm Sugar Fair Trade & Organic, also known as Coconut Blossom Sugar, is a natural sweetener originally made from the sugary sap (Neera/Toddy) harvested from the blossom of the Cocos nucifera Palm.
 Our sugar is produced Kulon Progo in the Special Province of Yogyakarta in Java island.
-The Coconut Palm Sugar from this area is of the highest quality and is Certified Organic meeting the EU (EC No 834/2007 & EC No 889/2008), American (USDA-NOP) and Japanese (JAS) Organic Standards.
+The Coconut Palm Sugar Fair Trade & Organic from Kulon Progo is of the highest quality and is Certified Organic by IMO Switzerland meeting the EU (EC No 834/2007 & EC No 889/2008), American (USDA-NOP) and Japanese Agricultural Standards (JAS).

 Although the names are used interchangeably, Palm Sugar, Aren Palm Sugar and Coconut Palm Sugar are not the same.
 Palm Sugar commonly comes from the Palmyra Palm Tree (Borassus flabellifer) or Sugar Palm, Aren Palm Sugar comes from the Aren Palm Tree (Arenga pinnata) and Coconut Palm Sugar comes from the Coconut Palm Tree (Cocos nucifera).
 All are produced from the sweet, watery sap that drips from cut flower buds.

-For Aliet Green Organic Coconut Palm Sugar, a Coconut Farmer must climb his Coconut Palm Trees at least two times a day to harvest the sap (Neera/Toddy), since no additives are used to prevent the fermentation of the sap.
-In average Coconut Palm Sugar Farmers climb up and down the coconut tree up to 25 m within 1-2 minutes, between 40 to 100 times a day, depending on the number of Coconut Trees owned by the Farmer.
+For Aliet Green Coconut Palm Sugar Fair Trade & Organic, a Coconut Farmer must climb his Coconut Palm Trees at least two times a day to harvest the sap (Neera/Toddy), since no additives are used to prevent the fermentation of the sap.
+In average Coconut Palm Sugar Farmers climb up and down the coconut tree up to 25 m within 3-2 minutes, between 40 to 100 times a day, depending on the number of Coconut Trees owned by the Farmer.

-A Coconut Palm Tree starts to develop the first Blossom after 20 years and can only produce maximum around 4 liter (1 Gallon) of Neera/Toddy per day.
-The average amount of sap a Tapper (the one who gathers the sap) collects from one Coconut Palm Tree (Cocos nucifera) is about 4 liters (1 gallon) of sap per day.
-Without the benefits of mechanized or any automated system for harvesting.
+A Coconut Palm Tree starts to develop the first Blossom after 10 to 15 years and can only produce an average of around 4 liter (approx 1 Gallon) of Neera/Toddy per day.
+The Tapper (the one who gathers the sap) collects the sap from the Coconut Palm Tree (Cocos nucifera) without the benefits of mechanized or any automated system for harvesting.

 As an example: